Explore your Enough

 You have taken the first steps in gaining confidence to manage your money – way to go!
 Here are some suggestions to help you continue on your journey.
 Keep in mind, this is only a starting point.

-Find one thing to do differently.
-For example, instead put the money you would spend once a week on your favorite latte, in an envelope and deposit it in a saving account instead . . . and watch it grow!
+Find one thing to do different.
+For example, instead put the money you would spend once a week on your favorite indulgence, in an envelope and deposit it in a saving account instead . . . and watch it grow!

 Reduce the stress in your life